lqueryvg/sud/readme.txt

 Candidate Lines (TODO)

-    If candidates for a value in a box line on a single row or column then the value must lie within that box and no other boxes in the same row or column (respectively).
+    When the only candidates for a particular value in a box lie on a line, therefore the same value candidates on same line in other boxes can be eliminated.

-    Hence the value can be eliminated from cells in the same row or column (respectively) in other boxes.

-    This could be acheived by creating an index for each box which lists the possible rows & columns for each value.
+    These could be found by creating an index for each box which lists the possible rows & columns for each value in that box.
 When a value has only one possible row/column remaining, it gets deleted from the candidate lists of cells in other boxes in the same row/column, and the row/column index for that value can be deleted (since it's served its purpose).

+Listeners (Idea)

+    Each cell or constraint group has a list of listeners, which need to be notified when a cell value is set, or it's candidates are changed.

 Indexes (Idea)

-    Each cell or constraint group has a list of listeners, which need to be notified when a cell value is set, or it's candidates are changed.
+    Indexes are like constraint groups in that they store data about candidates, with a view to detecting certain types of conditions that trigger particular solving techniques.

+    For example, to detect Single Position, could create an index on a constraint group which, for each value not yet found, lists which cells the value could occur in.
+Then, as soon as the length of the list of cells for any value is reduced to 1, the position of the value is known.

+    Therefore the index would need to be notified